 The first panel (in-person) featured Blake Jackson (Choctaw Nation of Oklahoma citizen; Policy Officer and a Staff Attorney for the Indigenous Food and Agriculture Initiative at the University of Arkansas) and Zena Wolfe, and Autumn Sunshine Tahquette, and Virginia Wolfe (all Eastern Band of Cherokee citizens) of the The Hungry Wolf Deli & Fresh Market.

-The second panel (online) brought three chefs together to discuss running an Indigenous food business: Chef and Dr Lois Ellen Frank of Red Mesa Cuisine (Kiowa Nation descendant), Chef Taelor Barton (Cherokee Nation citizen), and cookbook author Johnnie Sue Myers (Eastern Band of Cherokee Indians citizen) with husband Soney Myers (German-Irish descendant).
+The second panel (online) brought three chefs together to discuss running an Indigenous food business: Chef and Dr Lois Ellen Frank of Red Mesa Cuisine, Chef Taelor Barton (Cherokee Nation citizen), and cookbook author Johnnie Sue Myers (Eastern Band of Cherokee Indians citizen) with husband Soney Myers (German-Irish descendant).

-The third and final panel (online) focused on the academics who work in varying ways on agricultural food sovereignty: Dr Elizabeth Hoover (Mohawk/Mi’kmaq descendent; Associate Professor of American Studies at Brown University), Dr Clint Carroll (Cherokee Nation citizen; Associate Professor Ethnic Studies at the University of Colorado Boulder), and “DeLesslin” “Roo” George-Warren (Catawba citizen; Consultant at Catawba Cultural Center).
+The third and final panel (online) focused on the academics who work in varying ways on agricultural food sovereignty: Dr Elizabeth Hoover (Associate Professor of American Studies at Brown University), Dr Clint Carroll (Cherokee Nation citizen; Associate Professor Ethnic Studies at the University of Colorado Boulder), and “DeLesslin” “Roo” George-Warren (Catawba citizen; Consultant at Catawba Cultural Center).

 Indigenous Chefs Video Demo Series

-This series is bringing together chefs from across North America to discuss pressing issue in food sovereignty and food-related businesses during the global pandemic.
-To bring awareness to these issues in Indian Country, they will be demonstrating either live or through video some of their favorite spring dishes while answering viewer and interview questions.
+This series brought together chefs from across North America to discuss pressing issue in food sovereignty and food-related businesses during the global pandemic.
+To bring awareness to these issues in Indian Country, they demonstrated either live or through video some of their favorite spring dishes while answering viewer and interviewer questions.